 Poster Presentation Guidelines

-Posters should be no larger than 39.37” wide by 88.58” high to fit on the provided poster boards.
-Please note that this is a different size than other conventions.
+Posters should be no larger than 3' 10" x 3' 10" to fit on the provided poster boards.

 Poster Setup Information